How to Unblock a Drain

 Chemical Drain Cleaners

-It’s essential to wear gloves and protect your eyes, as these substances can cause severe burns.
-Follow the directions precisely, usually involving dilution with water, and never exceed the recommended amount—typically no more than one cup.
-Always be careful when adding directly to the toilet or drain to avoid splashback or pipe damage.
-For safety, consider mechanical methods like a drain snake first.
+It’s essential to wear rubber gloves and protect your eyes, as these substances can cause severe burns.
+Follow the directions precisely, usually involving dilution with water, and never exceed the recommended amount, which is typically no more than one cup.

 CCTV Drain Inspection

-It may be that there is more than one blockage, that the blockage is further along than originally thought or that your pipes may be damaged or have collapsed.
 By using the latest CCTV drain camera technology, you can easily discover what’s creating the blockage.
 This removes any guesswork from the equation.
 It also allows us to effectively repair the drainpipe exactly where we’ve located the issue.

 Hydrojet and Electric Drain Machines

-Excavation
+Drain Excavation

-In these scenarios, it might be necessary to completely remove the damaged pipes completely and replace them.
+In these scenarios, it might be necessary to completely remove the damaged pipes and replace them.
 The biggest advantage of this method is that your new pipes will be better than new.
 And, if done right, they will probably never cause you any issues ever again.

-Know When to Call the Blocked Drain Professionals
+Know When to Call the Professionals

-Sometimes, the best method is simply to know when to call the pros should you need help unblocking your drain.
-Usually once you’ve tried tackling your drain blockage with a plunger, baking soda and vinegar or a chemical solution and are still having problems, it’s a sure sign you likely have a more serious problem on your hands.
+Usually, once you’ve tried tackling your drain blockage with a plunger, baking soda and vinegar or a chemical solution and are still having problems, it’s a sure sign you likely have a more serious problem on your hands.
+And if you need to alter your pipework, you’re legally required to use a licensed plumber anyway.

 In these cases, you might need the services of an emergency plumber with the experience, equipment and next-level knowledge of how to unblock a drain.